-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again Salt Lake City and its service partners work with homeless individuals to help them successfully transition from living on the streets or shelters and into permanent housing or independent living.
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again streets; and, the creation of new permanent supportive housing units for homeless individuals and families.

-Salt Lake City's Six Point Homeless Services Strategy set six major goals to improve homeless services in the City.
-Two of the six goals involve housing: Creating 20 new housing vouchers for the most vulnerable on Salt Lake City streets; and, the creation of new permanent supportive housing units for homeless individuals and families.
 Progress is being made on both goals.
 Salt Lake City and its partner, the Road Home, are continuing to operate the House 20 program.
 The House 20 program has engaged with some of the most vulnerable members of our community, the majority of whom are now in stable housing.
 A direct result of these efforts is that police and fire department interactions for those placed in housing have decreased by more than 75%.
 Salt Lake City has a combined 262 new units of permanent supportive housing at various stages of development.
 These permanent supportive housing units have been identified by the Salt Lake Continuum of Care as a need in the larger homeless services community.